district10/blog/_posts/post-0098-probability-and-statistics.md

     function of the data may not be known, and therefore maximum likelihood estimation is not applicable.

-    The method requires that a certain number of moment conditions were specified for the model.
+    The method requires that a certain number of **moment conditions** were specified for the model.
 These moment conditions are functions of the model parameters and the data, such that their expectation is zero at the true values of the parameters.
 The GMM method then minimizes a certain norm of the sample averages of the moment conditions.

-    The GMM estimators are known to be consistent, asymptotically normal, and efficient in the class of all estimators that do not use any extra information aside from that contained in the moment conditions.
+    The GMM estimators are known to be consistent, asymptotically (渐进地) normal, and efficient in the class of all estimators that do not use any extra information aside from that contained in the moment conditions.